DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 3 - Security Architecture and Engineering.md

 The following diagram highlights the CW Rules flow:
 ![CW Rules](./images/cw-model-rules-flow.png)

-#### Brewer and Nash (BaN) Model
+##### Brewer and Nash (BaN) Model

+* Rules-Based (Access Control Matrix, etc)
-* [BaN Model](https://en.wikipedia.org/wiki/Brewer_and_Nash_model), at one time was referred to as the "Chinese Wall" model but is now known as the "ethical wall" or "cone of silence" model
+* [BaN Model](https://en.wikipedia.org/wiki/Brewer_and_Nash_model), at one time was referred to as the "Chinese Wall" model but is now known as the _"ethical wall"_ or _"cone of silence"_ model
 * created to permit access controls to change dynamically based on a user's previous activity (kind of a state machine model)
 * focuses primarily on confidentiality
 * leverages **security domains (perimeter)** / **conflict classes** to prevent conflict of interests, example:
   * someone who works at company A and has access to proprietary data from company B should not also be allowed access to similar data for company C if those two companies compete with each other
 * prevents subjects with access to one domain that belongs to a specific conflict class from accessing any other domain that belongs to the same conflict class (principle of **data isolation**)
 * metaphorical wall between information in conflict classes
-* uses principle of data islotation
+* uses principle of data isolation
 * Key Principles
   * Access Control Based on User’s Past Actions:
     * The model enforces access restrictions based on the user’s previous interactions with sensitive data.
 If a user has accessed certain information, they are restricted from accessing related or competing data to prevent conflicts of interest or breaches of confidentiality.
 * Applications and Use Cases
   * especially useful in systems dealing with competitive or sensitive information, such as financial trading systems, legal firms, and consulting agencies.
-  * helps prevent situations where users might gain an unfair advantage or compromise confidentiality by ensuring that their access to information is controlled based on their previous activities.
+  * prevents situations where users might gain an unfair advantage or compromise confidentiality by ensuring that their access to information is controlled based on their previous activities.
-  * particularly valuable in environments where managing and mitigating conflicts of interest is crucial for maintaining trust and security
+  * valuable in environments where managing and mitigating conflicts of interest is crucial for maintaining trust and security

 ![Brewer Nash](./images/brewer-nash.png)

-#### Goguen-Meseguer Model
+##### Goguen-Meseguer Model

 * also known as the [non-interference model](https://en.wikipedia.org/wiki/Non-interference_(security)), is a security model focused on integrity and preventing information leakage.
 * based on the state machine concept